11bit/react-focus-lock/README.md

  >> React will first call Parent.componentWillUnmount, and next Child.componentWillUnmount

  Thus means - Trap will be still active, be the time you _may_ want move(return) focus on componentWillUnmount.
 Please deffer this action with a zero-timeout.
+     '
 # How it works
- Everything thing is simple - react-focus-lock just dont left focus left boundaries of component, and do something only if escape attempt was succeeded.
+ Everything thing is simple - react-focus-lock just don't let focus left boundaries of component, and do something only if escape attempt was succeeded.

  It is not altering tabbing behavior at all.
 We are good citizens.